Middle Eastern Studies

 An increasing number of jobs are available throughout Florida and nationally for those with expertise in the Middle East and its languages.

-Representative Job Titles Related to this Major: Foreign Service Officer, teacher, linguist (with MA or PhD), translator, and Government employee.
+Representative Job Titles Related to this Major: Cyber Security Analyst, Intelligence Specialist, Foreign Service Officer, Political Affairs Officer, Teacher, Linguist (with MA or PhD), Translator, and Government Employee.

 View Middle Eastern Studies Academic Map